 - Line Chart

-Plot multiple series of values and visualize these trends over a period.
+Plots multiple series of values and visualize these trends over a period.

 - Column Chart

-Plot a series of data as vertical columns, with the option for individual labels for each column and a goal field, which can be set to highlight values above a specific target.
+Plots a series of data as vertical columns, with the option for individual labels for each column and a goal field, which can be set to highlight values above a specific target.